taymourniazi/Python-for-Finance/README.md

 Derivatives and Portfolio Valuation
 Volatility Options

-## Python 2.7 is used for Analytics
+## Python 2.7 is used for Computation & Analytics